-When I started training I was 140 lbs at 6′ with a high bodyfat percentage (skinny fat brah).
-It was nice.
-People on forums were wondering why I was alive and were advising me to bulk to 220lbs.
+When I started training I was 140lbs at 6′ with a high bodyfat percentage (skinny-fat brah).
+People on forums were wondering why I was alive and were advising me to bulk up to 220lbs.
 The heaviest I ever I got was 195lbs.
 I looked like a bloated fat pig.

 Anyway, your true weight is dependent on your bone structure.
 I have thin and light bones because I am an ectomorph.
-That’s why I can’t be as heavy as other people of equal height.
-My father is just a little taller than me but has super thick bones, and he would have to starve to reach bodyweights that are sort of normal for me.
+That’s why I can’t be as heavy as other people of equal height without becoming a fatso.
+My father is just a little taller than me but has super thick bones and would have to starve to reach bodyweights that are sort of normal for me.

 The main point is that your bodyweight does not depend solely on your height but also on the thickness of your bones.
 People with light bones will weigh less than stocky individuals of equal height.
 This is why your bone structure and frame have a high impact on your natural potential.